Kanekoa Texeira: Cincinnati Reds/Bridgeport Bluefish

 Texeira signed a minor league contract with the Cincinnati Reds on December 15, 2011.
 After one season with the Triple-A Louisville Bats, he joined the Bridgeport Bluefish of the Atlantic League of Professional Baseball in 2013.
 He was named to the 2013 Atlantic League All-Star team.
 On July 4, 2013, the Reds purchased the contract of Texeira from Bridgeport, and he returned to Louisville.
 Texeira signed with the Bluefish for the 2014 season.

 Atlanta Braves

 On June 23, 2014, Texeira signed a minor league contract with the Atlanta Braves.
 He was assigned to the Triple-A Gwinnett Braves.

 Coaching career

 Texiera was named as the pitching coach for the rookie level Danville Braves in the Atlanta Braves organization for the 2017 and 2018 seasons.
 He was promoted to pitching coach of the Single-A Rome Braves for the 2019 season.
 In March 2021, Texeira was named as the manager of the Rome Braves, the High-A affiliate of the Atlanta Braves.

 Before the 2023 minor league season began, Texeira was named manager of the Double-A Mississippi Braves.
 He was named the manager of the Triple-A Gwinnett Stripers for the 2024 season.

 Personal life

-Texeira is the cousin of former MLB outfielder Shane Victorino.
+Texeira is a cousin of former MLB outfielder Shane Victorino.